 Eligible Home fee-paying students are able to apply for a course fee loan to pay for fees and a maintenance loan to contribute towards living costs.
 Further details regarding eligibility and how to apply can be found at www.gov.uk/apply-online-for-student-finance.

 If you are offered a place after your audition and plan to for a student loan you should provide the following information in the “about your course and university or college” section (section 4) of the application form:

 Please ensure that the loan has been approved by Student Finance England or its equivalent prior to the start of the course.

-Payment of the Scholarships are paid at the end of each academic year and are subject to continual student attendance on the course.
+If awarded, payment of the Scholarships are paid at the end of each academic year and are subject to continual student attendance on the course.